scrabbletank/farhome-rules/rulesdoc.md

 #### Mana Font
 *Requires 2 Intelligence*

 While in combat you may spend 3 AP to restore mana equal to half your level, rounded up.
-After use, cannot be used again until taking a rest.
+After use, cannot be used again until taking a long rest.

 #### Arcane Forge
 *Requires proficiency with Enchanters Tools*